LilianBoulard/utils/disk-usage/README.md

 #### Custom views

-Once the storage tree is constructed, we can use a custom view to create a visualization of the data:
+Once the tree is constructed, we can use a custom view to create a visualization of the data:
 TXT, HTML, CSV, XML, and so on ; you decide !

 A few examples are available under the format ``X_view.py``.